bradbaris/rofl-email-tools/README.md

 ### • Compile Email
 The `--data` and `--template` parameters are _REQUIRED_.

 _Read first: If you change the `template.constituency` in `emailconfig.json`, you should run it twice to ensure all fields properly changed.
 Also `template.nameplate_image` and `template.masthead` will be overwritten, as `template.constituency` generates it._

+_Note:_ This build step clears the `/build` dir on run, so be wary when running it after other gulp commands.

   ```
   gulp --data {src/emailconfig.json} --template {templates/templateName.hbs}